-(Where appropriate, this might be added):

-The argument for the defendant is that what was done [alleged to have been done] was, at the most, merely preparation ahead of any attempt to have carnal knowledge, so that when the defendant was doing those things, [he/she] was not then in the process of trying to have carnal knowledge.
-Our law recognises that merely doing something to prepare for the commission of an offence, is not of itself an attempt to commit the offence.
+(Where appropriate, this might be added): The argument for the defendant is that what was done [(or, where appropriate), was alleged to have been done] was, at the most, merely preparation ahead of any attempt to engage in penile intercourse, so that when the defendant was doing those things, [he/she] was not then in the process of trying to engage in penile intercourse.
+The law recognises that merely doing something to prepare for the commission of an offence, is not of itself an attempt to commit the offence.
 It is for you to assess whether you are satisfied, beyond reasonable doubt, that the defendant's acts went beyond mere preparation.

-2. That the complainant was under 16 [(or as the case may be) under 12 years].
+- 2. That the act of penile intercourse [or attempt to have penile intercourse] was unlawful, which means not authorised, justified or excuse by law. - 3.
+That the complainant was under 16 years [or as the case may be, under 12 years].